burczyk/AFAbstractRESTClient/README.md

 This solution is based on [Template method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) and allows developers to create API calls 'on-the-fly'.

-Typical HTTP request consists of a few steps:
+Typical HTTP request consists of a few steps combined into one operation in abstract class which calls only a few methods it needs from subclass.
-* create request with address
-* decorate request with authentication etc.
-* add asynchronous task with request
+Framework `Abstract[GET|POST|DELETE]APICall` classes are responsible for:
+* turning on status bar network indicator,
+* asking subclass for `path` for given API call,
+* asking subclass for `query params` (optional),
+* configuring AFJSONRequestOperation given all parameters needed,
-* parse response data or display error
+* logging success data or error failure,
+* asking subclass to parse data from passed JSON object,
-* return data to calling block
+* calling success or failure block accordingly to call result,

-They can all be combined into one abstract task, which only asks for some information that's missing.
-E.g. GET request asks only for `path` and calls `parseData` when request is completed.
+* turning off status bar network indicator.

+In most typical situation you don't have to write this whole logic yourself.
+You only need to override 2 methods: `path` and `parse data` to communicate with your API.

 Examples for GET and POST requests are included in Tests.

 ## How to get started

+###If you use cocoapods (you should! :) )
+- add `pod 'AFAbstractRESTClient'` into your Podfile
+- run `pod install`
+- add `NSString *kServerURLString = @"http://YOUR_SERVER_ADDRESS/";` somewhere in your app.
+This is basic URL for your server.
+Each `path` method inside *Call object should return path related to this.
+- open `AFAbstractRESTClient-Prefix.pch` file and uncomment useful macros `NETWORK_ON` and `NETWORK_OFF` to show status bar network indicator
+- see `AFAbstractRESTClientTests.m` file with example test/usages for GET and POST requests

+###If you don't use cocoapods or just want to test the library alone
 - Download AFAbstractRESTClient
 - call `pod install` to install required AFNetworking
 - if you have never used [cocoapods](http://cocoapods.org/) remember to open `AFAbstractRESTClient.xcworkspace` rather than `AFAbstractRESTClient.xcodeproj`
 - see `AFAbstractRESTClientTests.m` file with example test/usages for GET and POST requests
 - run tests by pressing `Cmd+U`
-- use in your own project if you like :)
+- use in your own project (by dragging the project into your project in Xcode) if you like :)

 ##Example GET Call
 * create class that inherits from AbstractGETAPICall and override **only required methods**: